woshiccm/Pecker/README.md

 Reporter inclusion:

 * xcode: Warnings displayed in the IDE.
-* json: Generate a json file named `pecker.result.json`, you can set path by `output_file`, if unspecified, the default is current project directory path.
+* json: Generate a json file named `pecker.result.json`, you can set path by `output_file`, and the path should be absolute path, if unspecified, the default is current project directory path.

    ![](assets/json_result.png)